-Mindfulness-based Cognitive Therapy (MBCT) is an empirically-based program developed to help people who suffer from repeated bouts of depression and chronic unhappiness.
+Mindfulness-based Cognitive Therapy (MBCT) for Depression and Anxiety is an empirically-based program developed to help people who suffer from repeated bouts of depression and chronic unhappiness.
 Building on the demonstrated efficacy of MBSR, MBCT includes the ideas of cognitive therapy with meditative practices and attitudes of mindfulness.
 It has subsequently been applied to people struggling with anxiety and bipolar disorder.

 MBCT is a curriculum-based experiential learning program that builds participants’ capacity to relate to the thoughts and feelings that fuel depression and anxiety more skillfully.
-Classes meet for eight (8) weeks, two (2) hours weekly, and one all-day class.
+Classes meet for eight (8) weeks, two and a half (2.5) hours weekly, and one all-day class.

 Each week provides a structured introduction formal and informal practices that invite a more curious and spacious response to experience in the present moment.